-From 2018-2021 I’ve been working on a personal project that profiles queer nightlife creators in New York City.
+From 2018-2022 I worked on a personal project profiling queer nightlife creators in New York City.
 The series consists of portraits of each person at home, and interviews that span their histories and nightlife experiences, both before and during the pandemic.
 Click on the photos below to read more about each subject.
 The project is being published as a series on the queer culture site, INTO.
 My personal essay on the project is below.

 Nightlife is a portal.
 When moving from the outside world into the nightlife space, there’s a transformation, manifested by its creators and community.
 For many, that portal allows us to shed some layers of ourselves and try on others.
 Nightlife is always in flux, just like us humans - and especially us queers.
 Nightlife helps us move through the journey of ourselves, and exploring queer nightlife has definitely helped move me through mine.
 It may be cliche and sappy, but as a Cancer, I’m a sucker for those things.